 New Voice System Creates Unexpected Benefits

-Head office is located in Takanini, and from there they provide 250 staff and 2000 children at 29 sites with the tools and care they need to be best equipped for life
+From there they provide 250 staff and 2000 children with the tools and care they need to be best equipped for life.

 Technology plays an important role in ensuring that isolated sites are connected and safe, and it needs to operate at a high level to support their technology platform that sees children using video, animation, photography and coding to learn and interact meaningfully with their parents and families.